4solusi/fileconv/README.md

 # Github Repository Code Downloder

-Python script utilizing Flask to create a web application that allows users to download code from public Github repository.
+Python script utilizing Flask to create a web application that allows users to download code from public Github repository into a single-flow source text file.

 # Dependencies